This document provides an overview of table clustering capabilities in BigQuery.

 Use partitioning under the following circumstances:

-- You need partition-level management.
-For example, you need to set a partition expiration time rather than a table expiration time.
+You need partition-level management.
+For example, you want to set a partition expiration time, load data to a specific partition, or delete partitions.

 Prefer clustering over partitioning under the following circumstances:

 - Partitioning results in a small amount of data per partition (approximately less than 1 GB).

 - Partitioning results in a large number of partitions beyond the limits on partitioned tables.

 - Partitioning results in your mutation operations modifying the majority of partitions in the table frequently (for example, every few minutes).

 You can also combine partitioning with clustering.
 Data is first partitioned and then data in each partition is clustered by the clustering columns.

 When the table is queried, partitioning sets an upper bound of the query cost based on partition pruning.
 There might be other query cost savings when the query actually runs, because of cluster pruning.